prathi912/rdc-imr/src/SOP.md

 **Workflow:**
 1.  **First-time Login:**
-    -   You will be prompted to complete a simplified profile setup, requiring only your **Faculty** and **Institute**.
-An MIS ID is not required for your role.
+    -   You will be guided through a mandatory **Profile Setup** page where you must complete your academic details.
+    -   Your designation as 'Principal' is automatically assigned based on your email.

 2.  **Project Oversight:**
     -   Navigate to **All Projects**.
 The list is automatically filtered to show every project from your institute, regardless of your personal involvement.
 This is your primary tool for monitoring research activity.